Generalizing Downsampling from Regular Data to Graphs: Graph Coarsening with -MWIS

 When dealing with signals, images, or other kinds of Euclidean data, \emph{downsampling} often amounts to \emph{keeping every $k$-th} data point, where $k$ is a given reduction factor.
 This means, for a generic discrete $n$-dimensional Euclidean datum, keeping a subset of its points such that every two of them are \emph{exactly} $k$ points far from each other on every of its dimensions.
 On graph-structured data, we lose this regularity along with the concept of dimensionality, and hence defining a new notion of downsampling that applies to graph becomes non-trivial.

-In \cref{sec:coarsening-alg}, we define a graph coarsening method that, similarly to {\it classical} downsampling, reduces the size of a graph $\G$ by a given ``factor'', by finding a set of \emph{almost} evenly spaced nodes within $\G$.
+Here we define a graph coarsening method that, similarly to {\it classical} downsampling, reduces the size of a graph $\G$ by a given ``factor'', by finding a set of \emph{almost} evenly spaced nodes within $\G$.
 These nodes will form the node set of the reduced graph, while its topology will be constructed starting from $\G$ in a way in which some of its key properties will be preserved, such as connectivity, or approximated, such as pairwise node distances.

-\cref{sect:deter} then elaborates on how the general formulation of our method allows, by a proper choice of the node ranking function, to approximate a $k$-MWIS, where this aspect becomes fundamental for its later use as a graph pooling mechanism.

-\subsection{Coarsening algorithm}
+\paragraph{Coarsening algorithm.}

-Given a graph $\G = (V, E)$ and a distance $k$, we want to obtain a coarsen representation of $\G$ by first selecting a set of nodes $S \subseteq V$, that we refer to as \emph{centroids}, such that every two centroids are more than $k$ hops distant from each other, and such that no area of the graph remains unsampled; in other words, a \emph{maximal $k$-independent sets} ($k$-MIS) of $\G$: this way, each centroid will be more than $k$ hops from every other, while the \emph{maximality} ensures every node of $G$ is within $k$ hops from a centroid.
+Given a graph $\G = (V, E)$ and a distance $k$, we want to obtain a coarsen representation of $\G$ by first selecting a set of nodes $S \subseteq V$, that we refer to as \emph{centroids}, such that every two centroids are more than $k$ hops distant from each other, and such that no area of the graph remains unsampled; in other words, a \emph{maximal $k$-independent sets} (\kmis) of $\G$: this way, each centroid will be more than $k$ hops from every other, while the \emph{maximality} ensures every node of $G$ is within $k$ hops from a centroid.

-Any MIS of a graph $\G^k$ is a $k$-MIS of $\G$~\cite{agnarsson_powers_2003}, thus a $k$-MIS could be na\"ively computed by known MIS algorithms, such as \citet{luby_simple_1985} or \citet{blelloch_greedy_2012}, on the $k$-th power of the adjacency matrix of $\G$.
+Any MIS of a graph $\G^k$ is a \kmis of $\G$~\cite{agnarsson_powers_2003}, thus a \kmis could be na\"ively computed by known MIS algorithms, such as \citet{luby_simple_1985} or \citet{blelloch_greedy_2012}, on the $k$-th power of the adjacency matrix of $\G$.
 Using this approach will require $\bigO{n^2}$ space since the density of $\G^k$ increases rapidly with $k$, becoming rapidly impractical for real world graphs with millions or billions of nodes.
-To overcome this problem, in \cref{alg:k-mis} we propose a variation of Blelloch's algorithm~\cite{blelloch_greedy_2012} that efficiently computes a $k$-MIS of $\G$ without explicitly computing its $k$-th power.
+To overcome this problem, we introduce \cref{alg:k-mis} that efficiently computes a \kmis of $\G$ without explicitly computing its $k$-th power.